Conservative Investor Group, NLPC challenges recent SEC policies

 Why Minority Support for Precatory Shareholder Proposals Promotes Transparency and Accountability

-Sanford Lewis, Director of the Shareholder Rights Group.
+Sanford Lewis, Director , Shareholder Rights Group

 While shareholder proposals on governance are perennial favorites that win majority support from shareholders, advisory proposals that continue to receive significant support from a bloc of investors highlight areas in which enhanced corporate disclosure could be material to a significant portion of a firm’s investors.
 Shareholder proposals that allow investors to aggregate collective support for improved disclosure by companies are an important part of the functioning of heterogeneous capital markets.